 Dooley has asked whether China may be historically unique among nascent/maturing maritime powers in that it has produced a huge merchant fleet but thus far not a navy to guard it.
 (Howard J. Dooley, “The Great Leap Outward: China’s Maritime Renaissance,” The Journal of East Asian Affairs, vol. 26, no. 1, 2012, pp. 53–76.
 JSTOR.)

-Regretfully, we may be looking at a classic expression of the security dilemma.
-If the US adopts a blockade strategy vs. China, that action might trigger and justify China’s obvious reaction: acquisition of a “great” navy to counter the US with resulting bad relations, if not an occasion for war, with America.
-Though China’s naval building programs might require decades to achieve something approaching parity with the US, it is not too early to consider how to avoid adding a naval arms race to the many issues that have contributed to the downward slide of US relations with China over at least the last five years.
+Regrettably, we may be looking at a classic expression of the security dilemma.
+If the US adopts a blockade strategy vs. China, that action would likely trigger China’s obvious reaction: acquisition of a “great” navy to counter the US—with resulting bad relations, if not an occasion for war, with America.
+Though China’s naval building programs may yet require years to achieve something approaching parity with the US, it is hardly too early to consider how to avoid adding a naval arms race to the many issues that have contributed to the downward slide of US relations with China over at least the last five years.

 Proposed Actions vs. China

 These actions have the same general shape as those against Russia (see the post “Blockade: Military-Economic Warfare vs. Russia”).
 However, because of China’s sense of deep historical grievance against the West, public characterization of blockade vs. China should be as carefully crafted as possible to minimize the danger that China could claim, to its own people and to regional neighbors, that it is being “bullied” by a US antagonist who is over-exploiting a position of strength.